 Top 10 Sunny Day Ideas in Dorset

-Pack a picnic and follow a cycle or walking trail
+Pack a picnic and follow a cycling trail or walking route

-Seek shade and explore the forest at Moors Valley Country Park, there’s no entry fee, you just pay for your parking.
-There’s play trails to follow where you will uncover play structures en-route, a tree-top trail, fun play areas and even a miniature steam train.
-Older ones can really challenge themselves to ‘Go Ape’ in the tree canopy!
+If you want to seek some shade, explore the forest at Moors Valley Country Park, there’s no entry fee, you just pay for your parking.
+There’s lots of walking and cycling routes to choose from, as well as a tree-top trail, play trails to follow where you will uncover adventure play structures en-route, and even a miniature steam train.
+Older children and adults can really challenge themselves to ‘Go Ape’ in the tree canopy on a high ropes course!
+For lunch, head for the lake where there are lots of picnic tables to use.

-Or why not follow the Rodwell Trail, a lovely level cycle and walking route teeming with wildlife following the track bed of the old Weymouth to Portland Railway.
-There are no less than four old Railway Stations and Halts along the way.
+Or why not follow the Rodwell Trail, an easy and level cycle and walking route teeming with wildlife.
+It follows the track bed of the old Weymouth to Portland Railway and there’s four old Railway Stations and Halts along the way.
+A perfect picnic spot just off the trail is at Sandsfoot Castle, where there are grass lawns to lay out your picnic blanket and gorgeous views across to the Isle of Portland.

 If you have kids in tow, they can have great fun re-enacting a medieval battle, playing Knights and Princesses or putting parents in the stocks!